AhnJihwan/AhnTri/isofiles/README.md

-# VMPC OS Image no longer gets a fast update(It would be slow)
+# VMPC OS Image no longer supportedd OFFICIALY by AhnTri
+but you can build it by siwtching OS_supend(defined in tinit_rpc.h) to 2

 Copyright 2021 Jihwan Ahn